-In 1954 he married Agnes (Nessie) Dunsmuir (1909-1999), whom he had met at Newbattle and who also wrote poems.
-They lived in near poverty until a Civil List pension in 1974 alleviated things somewhat.
-After marriage he returned to Cornwall and lived in the village of Madron for the rest of his life, dying there on 9 January 1986.
-In 2006 commemorative plaques were put up in Fore Street, Madron, and at 1 Hope Street, Greenock, where he was born.
+In 1954 he married Nessie Dunsmuir (1909-1999), a poet herself, whom he had met at Newbattle.
+They lived in near-poverty until a Civil List pension in 1974 alleviated things somewhat.
+After marriage he returned to Cornwall, residing in the village of Madron for the rest of his life, dying there on 9 January 1986.
+In 2006 commemorative plaques were established at both Fore Street, Madron, and at 1 Hope Street, Greenock, where he was born.

-Graham’s early work could be described as neo-romantic and influenced by the New Apocalypse movement, Dylan Thomas-ish.
-He tried the long poem format, published as The Nightfishing in 1955 (though written over many years), which despite some powerful writing and imagery, with the sea and fishing as symbolic of the creative process (‘What a restless space/ To trace stillness on’), was not a critical or popular success, and it was fifteen years before he published another collection.
+Graham’s early work could be described as neo-romantic and influenced by the New Apocalypse movement that rose around Dylan Thomas’ sudden rise to fame.
+He experimented with the long poem format, published as The Nightfishing in 1955 (though written over many years), which, despite some powerful writing and imagery- the sea and fishing as symbolic of the creative process (‘What a restless space/ To trace stillness on’), was not a critical or popular success, and it would be fifteen years before he published another collection.

-In Cornwall he became friendly with a local group of painters that included Roger Hilton, Peter Lanyon and Bryan Wynter.
+In Cornwall he became friendly with the Scottish painters, Robert Colquhoun and Robert McBryde as well as a local group that included Roger Hilton, Peter Lanyon and Bryan Wynter.
 Their abstract work began to influence his poems – as an engineer he had always been interested in structure and the use of space.
-This, together with his obsession with language and the problem of communication, gives his work its character.
-He said he was speaking from one aloneness to another.
+This, together with his linguistic obsession and the problem of communication, gives his work its particular character.
+He described it as speaking from one aloneness to another.
 His later poems make this connection with perhaps a greater clarity, certainly with a greater warmth and a kind of unsentimental nostalgia, especially the poems about his father and Greenock, elegies for friends, and the love poems to his wife.
 ‘To Alexander Graham’ is one of the most moving poems he wrote.

 Roderick Watson has described his ‘spare and elliptical beauty of voice’, and in his poem ‘W.S.
 Graham’ (Stolen Light: selected poems) Stewart Conn pays homage to